Danila89/dvc_dir_hashes/README.md

 # dvc_dir_hashes
-Bug with directory hashes demo
+This is a repo to demonstrate a bug with directory hashes in DVC.